itbdelaboprogramming/IoT-Gateway/README.md

 # IoT-Gateway
 Development of IoT gateway system for internet communication by using Raspberry-Pi.

-The Raspberry-Pi can also be used as a router (internet gateway) for other device that is connectted through the ethernet port.
+The Raspberry-Pi can also be used as a router (internet gateway) for other device that is connected through the ethernet port.

 This is the installation procedure for Waveshare SIM7600G-H-M2 4G HAT module.
 It has been tested for: